DennyRocket/electron-angular-material-starter/README.md

 # Introduction

 Based on https://github.com/maximegris/angular-electron.
-Updated angular versions, added bootstrap for personal learning project, to have an easy starter package.
+Updated angular versions, added @angular/material for personal learning project, to have an easy starter package.

-Bootstrap and package your project with Angular 6(+) and Electron (Typescript + SASS + Hot Reload) for creating Desktop applications.
+Package your project with Angular 6(+) and Electron (Typescript + SASS + Hot Reload) for creating Desktop applications.

 Currently runs with:

-- Angular v6.0.5
+- Angular v6.1.0
 - Electron v2.0.3
 - Electron Builder v20.13.4